Last Updated on August 3, 2021 by Pamela

 1097, rue Saint-Jean

 Open: daily 7am–9pm

 Tucked away on rue Couillard, Chez Temporel has been a part of Old Quebec City’s cafe culture for over 40 years.
 Basically, before cafés were trendy and a go-to destination among millennials and Instagrammers.
 It has been, in my opinion, one of the best coffee shops in Old Quebec City for relaxing and enjoying the local culture.

 The exposed stone walls of the café as thick, and the further in you go, the less likely you are to receive cell service – which may be a good thing!
 Mismatched tables and chairs are scattered about, and extra seating is available upstairs.
 The ambiance is laid back with a mixture of locals and tourists.

 The coffee is good, as is the chocolat chaud.
-The menu features French café classics such as Croque Monsieur, Croque Madame and quiche.
-The croissants and pastries, however, could be better.
+The menu has French café classics such as Croque Monsieur, large salads, and dishes featuring octopus, beef, or fish.

 25, rue Couillard